 How did you spend Thanksgiving?

 I would love to hear how you spent your Thanksgiving holiday.
 Tell me how you connected with loved ones.
-For me, I’m so grateful for FaceTime and WhatsApp.
+I’m so grateful for FaceTime and WhatsApp.
 Calls from my family help keep me from feeling so lonely for them.

 A Thanksgiving call from this little one definitely made my day.